-- b) This The requirements of this Subpart H isare is in addition to the livestock waste discharge limitations and technical standards in Subpart F, except Section 502.605. - c) The limitations and requirements of this Subpart must be attained-are applicable on the date of NPDES permit coverage as of the date of NPDES permit coverage or within the timelines provided in Section 502.303.
+- a) This Subpart applies to all new swine, poultry and veal CAFOs with the capacity to stable or confine the numbers of animals of the types provided for in the definition of large CAFOs in Section 502.103. - b) The requirements of this Subpart H are in addition to the livestock waste discharge limitations and technical standards in Subpart F, except Section 502.605. - c) The limitations and requirements of this Subpart must be attained as of the date of NPDES permit coverage or within the timelines provided in Section 502.303.